Collin County Assault Defense Lawyer

 If you merely threaten someone with bodily harm, you’ll likely face lesser charges than if you intentionally make offensive contact with another person – especially if that person was a police officer or family member.

-Penalties For Crimes of Assault in Collin County
+Penalties For Crimes Of Assault In Collin County

 Assault can be charged as a misdemeanor or a felony in Collin County, Texas.
 The charges will be more severe when aggravating circumstances apply.